scaleflex/magento-cloudimage-responsive/README.md

 ## Introduction

-Cloudimage is a scalable image CDN and proxy for transforming and optimizing images on-the-fly and accelerating them via rocket-fast Content Delivery Networks all around the world.
+Cloudimage is a scalable image CDN and proxy for transforming and optimizing images on-the-fly and accelerating them via a rocket-fast infrastructure all around the world.

 The [Scaleflex Cloudimage Images Plugin](https://scaleflex.github.io/js-cloudimage-responsive) is a JS plugin for implementing Cloudimage in your code automatically and enabling responsive images on any web or mobile application.

-This Magento 2 module implements the Scaleflex Cloudimage Images Plugin on Magento 2 shops and accelerates your shop's landing page, category and product pages.
+This Magento 2 module implements the Scaleflex Cloudimage Images Plugin on Magento 2 shops and accelerates your shop's landing page, categories and products pages.

-There are 2 steps for enabling the plugin on your Magento 2 shop:
+Here are the 2 simple steps to enable the plugin on your Magento 2 shop:

-1. Install Scaleflex Cloudimage module for Magento 2
+1. Install the Scaleflex Cloudimage module for Magento 2
 2. Adapt the Magento templates to enable Cloudimage (on-the-fly or manually)

-### Warning
+## Warning

+---

-This version integrate changes in the Module's name and we therefore recommend a complete un-installation and re-installation to avoid any issue with your website if you are currently using a version below 1.1.0
+This version integrate changes in the Module's name and we therefore recommend a complete, clean, installation to avoid any issues with your website if you are currently using a version below 1.1.0.

-Below the step by step guide to perform a smooth update:
+You will find below, a step by step guide to perform a smooth update:

 1. Remove the Scaleflex Cloudimage plugin from the package
 2. Remove all manual templates integration and all module references
 3. Once the package is modified, deploy it
-4. Remove the Cloudimage module row in the setup_module table with the following SQL request: ``` DELETE FROM setup_module WHERE module = 'CloudImage_Responsive' ```
+4. Remove the Cloudimage module row in the setup_module table with the following SQL request: ` DELETE FROM setup_module WHERE module = 'CloudImage_Responsive' `
 5. Install this latest version in the package (standard new installation as described below)
-6. Make all tests required
+6. Make all the tests required
 7. Once the package is ready, deploy it

-It will briefly stop optimizing images through Cloudimage, but no broken image will be visible as a result of the update.
+Note that it will briefly stop optimizing images through Cloudimage, but no broken image will be visible as a result of the update.
 You also can skip the steps 1 to 3 in order to perform a faster update, but the images will be broken until the new version is fully deployed.

 ## 1. Install Scaleflex Cloudimage module for Magento 2

+---

 ### Prerequisites